ExcitedStates/qfit-3.0/README.md

 `qfit_protein [COMPOSITE_OMIT_MAP_FILE] -l [LABELS] [PDB_FILE]`

 This command will produce a multiconformer model that spans the entirety of the input target protein.
-You will encounter two output files of interest in the directory where this command was run: *multiconformer_model.pdb* and *multiconformer_model2.pdb*.
+The final model, with consistent labeling of multiple conformers is output into *multiconformer_model2.pdb*.
+This file should then be used as input to the post-qFit refinement script provided in *./scripts*.

 If you wish to specify a different directory for the output, this can be done using the flag *-d*.

-The *multiconformer_model.pdb* contains the output of running the qfit_residue routine for every protein residue.
-This file may contain up to five alternate conformers per residue.
-However, some of these conformers may be spurious as alternate conformers of neighboring residues are not consistent with regards to each other.

-After calculating the conformers described in *multiconformer_model.pdb*, qfit_protein identifies consistent protein segments, where some of the spurious, overlapping conformers, are discarded.
-The final model, with the consistent multiconformer model is *multiconformer_model2.pdb*.
-This file should then be used as input to the refinement script provided in *./scripts*.

 By default, qFit expects the labels FWT,PHWT to be present in the input map.
 Different labels can be set accordingly using the flag *-l*.